haimkru/NanoporeLong5/README.md

 # NanoporeLong5
 Script takes Fastq file and POD5 (all reads in fastq need to be in POD5 data), combinning the data from both, and creates a long5 file with signal, dwell time, nucleotides, phred score, PolyA classification.
 The data format is such that each point of signal from the nanopore is a diffrent row, in pA units.

-The Slow5-Dorado script has a "Oxford Nanopore Technologies PLC.
-Public License Version 1.0", you must adhere to this license as well, thus, this script "NanoporeLong5" can only be used for research purposes
+*The Slow5-Dorado script has a "Oxford Nanopore Technologies PLC.
+Public License Version 1.0", you must adhere to this license as well.

 ----------------------------------------------------------------------------------------------------------------------------------------------